Benex254/FastAnime/README.md

 ## Supporting the Project

 Show your support by starring our GitHub repository or [buying us a coffee](https://ko-fi.com/benex254).
-We appreciate both!

-## Demo Video

-Check out our demo video for a quick overview and installation guide.